Business Assets Disposal Relief (Entrepreneurs’ relief) lost as a result of dismissal

 Loss of entrepreneurs’ relief

-Our client lost his right to claim entrepreneurs’ relief.
+Our client lost his right to claim Business Assets Disposal Relief (entrepreneurs’ relief).
 This was because the company had dismissed him before repurchasing the shares.
-Had he not been wrongly dismissed, he would have qualified for entrepreneurs’ relief.
-Entrepreneurs’ relief would have reduced his capital gains tax liability from 28% (which was the top rate at that time) to 10%.
+Had he not been wrongly dismissed, he would have qualified for Business Assets Disposal Relief (entrepreneurs’ relief).
+Business Assets Disposal Relief (Entrepreneurs’ relief) would have reduced his capital gains tax liability from 28% (which was the top rate at that time) to 10%.
 The dismissal caused an 18% hike in his tax liability.
 The damages claim therefore included an amount representing the 18% difference in tax resulting from the dismissal.

 Gannons share valuation and tax advice